gitaroktato/cucumber-toxiproxy-example/ARTICLE.md

     Then the user with id 'u-12345abde234' is returned from 'Redis'
 ```

-This was the point, when things became interesting.
-If we intented to run redis in just a simple [master/slave][redis-cluster] mode, without using sentinels or a cluster with shards, it's impossible to failover to the read-only slaves with the traditional node.js driver.
+This is the point, when things become interesting.
+If we intend to run Redis in a simple [master/slave][redis-cluster] mode - without using sentinels or a cluster with shards - it's impossible to failover to the read-only slaves with the traditional Node JS driver.
 I had to look for a smarter client and finally ended up using [thunk-redis][thunk-redis].
-Fortunately the two APIs are almost identical and I have the option to define both the master and the slave IP addresses at connection initialization.
+Fortunately, the two APIs are almost identical and I have the option to define both the master and the slave IP addresses at connection initialization.
 You can see list of cliets for all programming languages in the [official website][redis-clients].

 ```
 function connect({